jobrouter/typo3-data/Documentation/commands.rst

 ::

-   vendor/bin/typo3 jobrouter:data:sync 1
+   vendor/bin/typo3 jobrouter:data:sync jobs

-Where `1` is the uid of the table.
+Where `jobs` is the handle of the table.

 If an error occurs, the command issues a warning: